mahezer/Vimrc/README.md

 ### Stuff to keep in mind

-1.I'm a noob with Vim.
+1. I'm a noob with Vim.
-2.Everything in this .vimrc was added as I felt that something was missing, which is why I feel this is a great .vimrc for beginners.
+2. Everything in this .vimrc was added as I felt that something was missing, which is why I feel this is a great .vimrc for beginners.
-3.I use [junegunn's vim-plug](https://github.com/junegunn/vim-plug) as plugin manager 4.I'm currently working as a full time developer, as I go for my Information Systems degree.
+3. I use [junegunn's vim-plug](https://github.com/junegunn/vim-plug) as plugin manager
+4. I'm currently working as a full time developer, as I go for my Information Systems degree.
 Which means you should NOT wait for daily/weekly updates.

 ### Contribution